Table of Contents

 Why They Fight

 The Viet Cong were insurgents allied with North Vietnamese communists against South Vietnamese and U.S. forces during the Vietnam War.
-The grandson of World War II Gen. George S. Patton Jr. studies the psychology of the Viet Cong to determine their motivation to fight against foreign forces.
+The son of World War II Gen. George S. Patton Jr. studies the psychology of the Viet Cong to determine their motivation to fight against foreign forces.

 Key to a Crisis